 Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

-Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a previously approved information collection requirement concerning rights in data and copyrights.
+Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division has submitted to the Office of Management and Budget (OMB) a request to review and approve a revision and renewal of a previously approved information collection requirement regarding rights in data and copyrights.

-Instructions: Please submit comments only and cite Information Collection 9000-0090, in all correspondence related to this collection.
+Instructions: All items submitted must cite Information Collection 9000-0090, Rights in Data and Copyrights.
 Comments received generally will be posted without change to http://www.regulations.gov, including any personal and/or business confidential information provided.
-To confirm receipt of your comment(s), please check www.regulations.gov, approximately two to three days after submission to verify posting.
+To confirm receipt of your comment(s), please check www.regulations.gov, approximately two-to-three days after submission to verify posting.
 If there are difficulties submitting comments, contact the GSA Regulatory Secretariat Division at 202-501-4755 or GSARegSec@gsa.gov.